SURVIVAL GUIDE

 Workshop Registration and Attendance Instructions

-Workshops will be promoted on the Forum, and limited registration on our Events page will follow a first-come, first-served basis.
+Workshops will be promoted through email, discord, and social media.
 When registering, be sure to review the content of the workshop and check for resources you may need to prepare or bring to the event.
+The RSVP page will include helpful maps to find the room, confirmation on format (i.e. in person only, hybrid, online only), etc.

 Workshop List